Kremlin Calls Facebook's Removal Of Russian Pages And Ads Censorship

 On Thursday, Facebook's move came up during a briefing by Russian President Vladimir Putin's spokesman, Dmitry Peskov, who was asked whether the U.S. company had gone too far.

-"Yes, it is [a manifestation of censorship towards Russian mass media]," Peskov said, quoted by state-run Tass media.
+"Yes, it is [a manifestation of censorship toward Russian mass media]," Peskov said, quoted by state-run Tass media.

 Facebook's move also snared the Russian Federal News Agency, as NPR's Lucian Kim reports from Moscow.